 2,670: Annual Leave Policy for Faculty

-Annual and Terminal Leave for Full-time (1.0 FTE) Faculty
+Annual Leave for Faculty

-Employees shall be given an opportunity to use accumulated annual leave in excess of 48 working days prior to the last day of the fiscal year provided a request for leave is given by the employee no later than April 1 to the supervisor or other appropriate administrative officer.
+Employees shall be given an opportunity to use accrued annual leave in excess of 48 working days prior to the last day of the fiscal year provided a request for leave is given by the employee no later than April 1 to the supervisor or other appropriate administrative officer.

 If while on annual leave a faculty member becomes ill or injured, the employee remains on annual leave for the duration of the original request.
 Annual leave cannot be converted to sick leave after the annual leave has commenced, unless an illness or injury is approved as FMLA leave.